Configure forced tunneling using the Azure Resource Manager deployment model

 Create the Gateway with a default site.
 This step takes some time to complete, sometimes 45 minutes or more, because you are creating and configuring the gateway.

 The -GatewayDefaultSite is the cmdlet parameter that allows the forced routing configuration to work, so take care to configure this setting properly.
-This parameter is available in PowerShell 1.0 or later.
+If you see ValidateSet errors regarding the GatewaySKU value, verify that you have installed the latest version of the PowerShell cmdlets.
+The latest version of the PowerShell cmdlets contains the new validated values for the latest Gateway SKUs.

 $pip = New-AzureRmPublicIpAddress -Name "GatewayIP" -ResourceGroupName "ForcedTunneling" -Location "North Europe" -AllocationMethod Dynamic $gwsubnet = Get-AzureRmVirtualNetworkSubnetConfig -Name "GatewaySubnet" -VirtualNetwork $vnet $ipconfig = New-AzureRmVirtualNetworkGatewayIpConfig -Name "gwIpConfig" -SubnetId $gwsubnet.Id -PublicIpAddressId $pip.Id New-AzureRmVirtualNetworkGateway -Name "Gateway1" -ResourceGroupName "ForcedTunneling" -Location "North Europe" -IpConfigurations $ipconfig -GatewayType Vpn -VpnType RouteBased -GatewaySku VpnGw1 -GatewayDefaultSite $lng1 -EnableBgp $false